The Right to Manage

 - a statement to remind the landlord of his statutory right to membership of the RTM company (see page 13).

-The prescribed form for the Notice of Claim is set out in the Statutory Instrument (2010 No 825) and a suitable form is obtainable obtainable from The Stationery Office Ltd or accessible on the OPSI website.
+The prescribed form for the Notice of Claim is set out in the Statutory Instrument (2010 No 825).

 It is this Notice of Claim which brings the exercise of the right to manage into being and sets the date for the RTM company to take over the management.
 In being able to set their own date, the members of the RTM company are in a position to plan ahead and to prepare for the transfer.
 While the legislation provides a minimum period of three months (four months in total from the service of the claim, in order to allow for the opportunity to serve a counter-notice), this need not necessarily be taken as a maximum; it may be prudent in some circumstances to provide a longer period in order to engage a new managing agent and to put other arrangements in place to ensure that the transfer of the management function is as seamless as possible.

 If the landlord, or any of the other parties to the lease on whom the notice of claim must be served, cannot be found, this will not present an obstacle to exercise of the right.
-An application may be made to the Leasehold Valuation Tribunal for an order entitling the RTM company to acquire the right.
+An application may be made to the First-tier Tribunal (Property Chamber) for an order entitling the RTM company to acquire the right.

 As mentioned earlier, there is a statutory right (Section 83 of the 2002 Act) for the RTM company to require access to 'any part of the premises if that is reasonable' in connection with the claim.
 This is a right to inspect areas and facilities not generally accessible to the lease-holders.
 The right provides for access to 'any person authorised to act for the RTM company'.
 The right may be exercised by giving not less than ten days notice.
 There is no prescribed form for the notice.